noiaa990/CTF-WriteUp/README.md

    - Description
      - One of these lists is not like the others.
    - Hind
-     - The List That Does Not Belong Contains The Answer You Seek
+     - The List That Does Not Belong Contains The Answer You Seek.
 - **1.09 Nigeria - Secret Number 3**
   - <img src="folderImages/week1_Nigeria.JPG" width="350">
    - Description